rdeepk/react-to-do-list-app/README.md

 # Todo App
-A minimal version of the Todo application allowing users to add
+A minimal version of the Todo application allowing users to add:
 - Tasks
 - Projects
 - Labels